Sunday, November 26, 2023

 Sialina

 Sikatuna Films (1972-1974) - Producer Fe G. Mella, Executive Producer Ronald S. Mella.
-Produced four karate-themed films starrring Roberto Gonzalez.
+Produced four karate-themed films starring Roberto Gonzalez.

 Sinagtala

-Sine Pilipino - Joey Gosiengiao and friends (much more to come!)
+Sine Pilipino (1972-1974) - Executive Producer Victor Gosiengfiao.
+Produced the blockbuster superhero film Lipad!
+Darna, Lipad!
+(1973) directed by Elwood Perez, Joey Gosiengiao and friends (much more to come!)

 Sine Screen